 LaRue: I know!
 And I love them both so much!
 I don't know the other two personally, but good luck to them, as well!
 [Laughs] But Chrishell, I love her.
 She might be the sweetest girl on the planet.
 She's seriously the sweetest person.
 And Michael Knight is my dear friend that I adore, and I even said to him, "Hey, when you win this, which you more than likely will, can I babysit the trophy?
 I just want to babysit and have it for the weekend.
 I'll take care of it for the weekend, take a couple of pictures with it and then give it back."
 [Laughs]

 What do you think about Eva LaRue receiving an Emmy nomination for her work as Y&R's Celeste?
 Do you think she'll take home the gold?
 What did you think about her episode of EW's AMC reunions?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.